rolandbudai/My-Movie-Database/README.md

 # My-Movie-Database_localstorage
-small application to catalogize movies for yourself
+Basic application to catalogize movies for yourself